 New hire assessment

 It is generally difficult to objectively assess employees in the company-specific tasks they’ll face in the next role.
 VR-based assessments test aptitude for a given position during hiring or promoting, from front-line associates to middle management to executive level.
 In the headset, associates face real-life situations – like calming an angry shopper or delivering effective workplace feedback – that test knowledge of store departments, decision-making, leadership capacities, and soft skills to place employees in the best-fitting job.
-VR assessments add an additional layer of insight, especially for skills that are traditionally hard to measure, that can help paint a more accurate picture of candidates.
+Utilizing a virtual experience immersive learning simulation can add an additional layer of insight, especially for skills that are traditionally hard to measure, that can help paint a more accurate picture of candidates.

 Good managers often demonstrate a combination of strong communication skills, adaptability, resilience, coaching, and empathy.
 Yet, many managers often lack experience in one or more of these areas.
-Practicing these skills with simulated coaching sessions in Virtual Reality can add huge value.
+Using virtual reality for retail associate training allows workers to practice these skills with simulated coaching sessions and can add huge value.
 At the end of the Virtual Reality manager training, learners watch and listen to themselves for self-evaluation, an important tactic for long-term retention of the material and to better assess their impact on other team members.

 Culture and values